-The Organization continually monitors donors and customers' creditworthiness and recognizes allowances for estimated bad debts on donor and customer accounts that are no longer estimated to be collectible.
-The Organization adjusts any allowance for subsequent collections upon final determination that an account or contribution receivable is no longer collectible.
-At June 30, 2017 and 2016, allowance for doubtful accounts on contributions receivable was \$37,796 and \$25,413, respectively.
+The Organization continually monitors donor's creditworthiness and recognizes allowances for estimated bad debts on donor accounts that are no longer estimated to be collectible.
+The Organization adjusts any allowance for subsequent collections upon final determination that a contribution receivable is no longer collectible.
+At June 30, 2018 and 2017, allowance for doubtful accounts on contributions receivable was \$39,159 and \$37,796, respectively.